tedypav/FlaskCourse_OnlinePersonalLibrary/README.md

 1. Being able to delete users (this should only be an option for the administrators).
 1. Feature: Being able to replicate other people's resources (those that are shared with you).
 1. Feature: Being able to change your password and registered e-mail.
+1. Add endpoints for bulk registering of resources, tagging, update and delete.

 # REST API